 Key tools that support and sustain distance education are provided at no cost to LPC and other California Community Colleges by the State Chancellor's Office.
 This includes Zoom, EBSCO Library Database Services, and the Pope Tech Instructor Accessibility guide.
 The state's California Virtual Campus (CVC) grant pays for the systemwide licenses to Canvas and its video management tool, Canvas Studio.
 Still, licenses to other online instructional tools must be purchased.
-Last year, District ITS spent \$59,263 for LPC to use the web accessibility tool Ally, NetTutor, Pronto, and Proctorio through the Systemwide Technology Access Collaborative (STAC) and Systemwide Technology Access Resource Tools for Education (STARTE) program.
+Last year, District ITS spent \$62,013 for LPC to use the web accessibility tool Ally, NetTutor, Pronto, and Proctorio (and the GIS software Esri) through the Systemwide Technology Access Collaborative (STAC) and Systemwide Technology Access Resource Tools for Education (STARTE) program.
+The District ITS budget paid for these tools for both LPC and Chabot.
 STAC-STARTE was created at the state level "to simplify access and procurement of online education tools to deliver virtual instructional and student support services" and "to leverage greater economies of scale that lead to expanded cost savings by centrally coordinating procurements of online education tools."
-ITS purchased Turnitin and Watermark (used for online student surveys), outside of the STAC-STARTE program.
+The district purchased Turnitin and Watermark (used for online student surveys), outside of the STAC-STARTE program.